tayloraswift/swift-png/examples/README.md

 The four non-indexed deconvolution functions perform the following operations:

 1. Feed the pixel instances from the given pixel array to the given pixel kernel, and get intensity tuples (or a scalar) in return.
-2. Convert the intensities to the atom type, and scale them to the range specified by the given bit depth.
+2. Convert the intensities to the atom type, and scale them to the range specified by the given color depth.
 3. Store the atoms in the returned data buffer (as big-endian integers).

 The main difference is that none of the deconvolution kernels interact with the generated atoms, since chroma keys aren’t relevant to pixel packing.
+This is because any chroma key-based transparency would have already been baked into the pixel array when it was first unpacked from the image data instance.

 The four indexed deconvolution functions have essentially the same relationship to the non-indexed deconvolution functions as the indexed convolution functions do to the non-indexed convolution functions.

 The implementation of the packing function is straightforward.
-When applicable, we have used the `rgba` property we defined on the `HSVA` type to perform the HSVA-to-RGBA conversion.
-Note that we have explicitly written the return types in the pixel kernels since, at the time of writing, the Swift compiler seems to have some issues with its type inferencer.
+When necessary, we have used the `rgba` property we defined on the `HSVA` type to perform the HSVA-to-RGBA conversion.
+Note that we have explicitly written the return types in the pixel kernels since, at the time of writing, the Swift compiler seems to have some issues with type inferencing across module boundaries.

 ```swift
     static